Thandomavii/Thandomavii/README.md

 - 📫 How to reach me: thandomavi9@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I know how to braid myself so perfectly
+- I strive for fairness and am committed to adding value to the company through cooperative teamwork.